-The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategy Tables (Appendix A).
+The approach set out above applies to all Water Management Areas and associated ISPs, and is not repeated within the Strategy Tables (Part 2 of this ISP).
 It reflects the way the Department views Integrated Water Resource Management and the importance of the biophysical aspects of decision-making.
 There may nevertheless be specific ecological and biophysical aspects of management which require specific attention and which may not be captured in the above-mentioned or other strategies.
 The ISP therefore still includes an Environmental Strategy which serves to make pertinent those issues of the environment which might not otherwise be covered.